-Divorce When Domestic Violence Is Involved
+- Filing for Divorce When Domestic Violence Is a Factor

-The impact of domestic violence in a divorce is often felt the most when there are children involved.
-If there is an order of protection in place already against the abusive spouse, with the children as protected parties, often the Court will need an outside party, like a Guardian ad Litem, or “GAL”, appointed to advocate for what is in the best interests of the children and to investigate the alleged abuse against them.
+Often, the Court will need an outside party, like a Guardian ad Litem, or “GAL”, appointed to advocate for what is in the best interests of the children and to investigate the alleged abuse against them.
 The GAL can also recommend to the Court what, if any, parenting time or role the abusive spouse will have in the child or children’s lives.

 If there is no order of protection in place, a GAL can still be appointed to investigate and make a recommendation to the Court as to what the parenting time schedule should be and who should make decisions for the minor children.
 Most likely, the abuser and the abused spouse will be unable to make decisions together for the children due to the abusive relationship.
 The GAL and the Court will have to access how the parents will communicate and how they can both be parents to the children without much contact between them.

 If there has been a long history of abuse, another factor at play that impacts the case is if there is currently or has also been financial abuse throughout the marriage.
 Financial abuse occurs when the abusive party controls the other party through their access to money during the marriage.
 In this situation, there are several scenarios wherein the abusive spouse may give their spouse no access to bank accounts or credit cards unless they give them permission.
 The abusive spouse might also use financial abuse against their spouse by not allowing them to work outside the home to earn money or by having them on an allowance of some kind.
 There are other less obvious forms of financial abuse as well, which you should discuss with your attorney if you suspect they are happening to you.

 Domestic Violence at the Outset of the Divorce